Haute Route Ski Tour

 While we try and stick to the tried and tested itinerary below, the mountain and the weather sometimes has other ideas.
 We will always remain as flexible as possible, which is why we only work with experienced and knowledgeable guides, to make sure we can change any plans if required.

-On arrival day you meet your guides and fellow skiers at the accommodation for a welcome briefing in the evening.
-We'll also cover your equipment and the current weather and mountain conditions.
+On arrival day in Chamonix, at the foot of Mont Blanc, you meet your guides and fellow skiers at the accommodation for a welcome briefing in the evening.
+We'll discuss your equipment and the current weather and mountain conditions so that we all feel ready for the challenge ahead.

 Onwards into Switzerland

-After a fantastic ski down the north facing vallee d’Arpette, we take a private taxi from Champex to Verbier.
-We then use the lift systems to access another great descent from Mont Fort.
-Another skin up the Rosablanche leads to a ski to the Prafleuri hut (3-4 hours uphill).
+After a fantastic ski down the north facing vallee d’Arpette, we take a short private transfer from Champex to Verbier.
+We then use the lift systems to access another great descent from Mont Fort, the highest peak in the Verbier ski area at 3328m.
+Once down the other side we are well and truly in the backcountry once again and we take on another ski tour up to the Rosablanche which leads to a final ski descent to the picturesque Prafleuri hut.

 The journey continues to the Dix Hut